PragmaticMates/django-pragmatic/README.rst

     Mixin helper for generating PDF outputs in Django using fpdf library.

+Widgets
+'''''''
+``class GroupedCheckboxSelectMultiple(CheckboxSelectMultiple)``
+    Advanced form field widget for grouping multiple choices into custom groups.
+    Use it with **static/js/grouped-checkboxes.js**

 Thirdparty
 ''''''''''
 ``class BarcodeImageWriter(ImageWriter)``
     Fixed version of barcode.writer.ImageWriter.

-``class GroupedCheckboxSelectMultiple(CheckboxSelectMultiple)``
-    Advanced form field widget for grouping multiple choices into custom groups.
-    Use it with **static/js/grouped-checkboxes.js**